 Taking melatonin supplements did not help me with my insomnia, so I looked for ways to boost it naturally.
 The two things that have been most helpful to me are wearing blue light blocking glasses in the evening and drinking organic tart cherry juice.

 You can get special blue light blocking screens to put on

 your computer, iPad, cell phone or TV, but I find it easier to just wear

-these inexpensive glasses.
+these "night time" glasses.
 Amber lenses block blue light.
 I put them

 on an hour or two before bedtime, and believe it or not, it gives me

 Some blue blockers reduce blue light exposure while others, like the pair I wear by Spectra, are designed and tested to block 99.9% of light between 280-520nm.Put them on about 1-2 hours before going to bed.
 To help set your circadian rhythm, put them on at approximately the same time each night.
 If you need to check your blue light emitting device at night be sure you put your blue blockers on first.